m-alikhizar/store-pwa/README.md

 *  Bug fixes    -  If you find a bug, let me know either contacting me or using GitHub issues.
 *  New Features    -  Tell me the problem/feature request either contacting me or in a new GitHub issue.

-Also if there is any enhancement you want to share and I would also love any feedback please let me know.
+Also I would also love any feedback please let me know.